Michael Howe (bushranger): Death

 In October 1817 he was betrayed by one of his own men, George Watson and William Drew a shopkeeper.
-Howe's hands had been tied but he managed to free them, stabbed Watson, and then taking Watson's gun, shot Drew dead.
+Howe stabbed Watson, and then taking Watson's gun, shot Drew dead.
 Watson died weeks later from his wounds.
-For nearly a year he hid in the bush, but needing ammunition, on 21 October 1818 he was decoyed to a hut where William Pugh of the 48th regiment and a stock-keeper, Thomas Worrall, were hidden.
-All three fired and missed but during the struggle which followed, Howe was killed by blows on the head with a musket.

 Worrall later recalled those final minutes when he faced Howe:

 We were then about 15 yards from each other...
 He stared at me with astonishment, and, to tell you the truth, I was a little astonished at him, for he was covered with patches of kangaroo skins, and wore a black beard – a haversack and powder horn slung across his shoulders, I wore my beard also as I do now, and a curious pair we looked.
 After a moment's pause he cried out, "Black beard against white beard for a million!" and fired; I slapped at him, and I believe hit him, for he staggered, but rallied again, and was clearing the bank between me and him when Pugh ran up, and with the butt end of his firelock knocked him down, jumped after him, and battered his brains out just as he was opening a clasp-knife to defend himself.

 He was 31.
 Howe's head was cut off to take to Hobart, while his body "was left to bleach in the woods".
 Worrall received a third share of the reward, a pardon from his convict sentence, and free passage back to England.

 His bones were interred in the same spot where he met his death, close to the old Shannon hut.
 Many of the bones appeared above ground, either from the effects of time and weather, or animals of prey, William Patterson, Superintendent of Convicts, took the pains to collect them together, to inter them in a deeper grave, and to distinguish the spot by a large stone and other memorials of the dead.